Luke 5:1

 the earth is going to have a genuine spiritual awakening it must center around

 the person of our Lord and Savior Jesus Christ.
-Jesus visited Peter and James and
+Jesus visited Peter and James

-the world in order to draw them to Himself and offer them salvation.
+in the world in order to draw them to Himself and offer them salvation.
 That’s

 what is meant by John 1:9 that says of Jesus, "That